 - Tracking Mined Deposits

-- Monitoring and Tracking Deposit Pick-ups and Delivery
+- Monitor and Track Deposit Pick-ups and Delivery

 With so many workers on site and a multitude of zones that are dangerous or restricted for only authorized users, it is important that the areas throughout the mining operation can be controlled.
-Using our RFID Access Control System, every personnel, vehicle, and large equipment can be tagged with an RFID Tag, and then given specific access rights.
+With our experience in RFID, the access to restricted zones may be controlled, using RFID, every personnel, vehicle, and large equipment can be tagged with an RFID Tag, and then given specific access rights.
 As they move towards certain zones, the RFID Readers outfitted by the zone doorways will only grant access to those who have RFID Tags programmed with the correct level of access.
 Every time a zone is accessed, the event is recorded in the database for managers and security personnel to review at any time.

 Knowing where your mine workers are at any given time is critical to safety and efficiency.
-Using the GAO RFID Personnel Tracking System, every employee can be outfitted with RFID Tags that are installed in their helmets or vests.
+With our history in dealing with similar scenarios, we can explore ways to build a Personnel Tracking System, so that every employee can be outfitted with RFID Tags that are installed in their helmets or vests.
 Each RFID Tag emits a signal as the worker moves through the premises.
 Due to this, they can quickly be located by the control room in emergency situations.
 As well, the workers themselves can send distress alerts to the control room by activating their RFID Badge in distress scenarios.